jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

   createdAt: Int!
   updatedAt: Int!
   """
-  You can also provide extra computed properties.
+  You can also include extra computed properties.
 GraphQL schemas are not coupled to the data source.
   """
   fullName: String!